 Our Series B Preferred Stock, which is convertible into our common stock, and outstanding options to acquire our common stock issued to employees, directors and others, and warrants to purchase our common stock, allow the holders of these derivative securities an opportunity to profit from a rise in the market price of our common stock.
 In addition, we may elect to issue shares of our common stock in lieu of accrued and unpaid cash dividends on our Series B Preferred Stock.
-We have issued common stock in respect of our derivative securities, promissory notes and accrued and unpaid dividends on our Series B Preferred Stock in the past and expect to do so in the future.
+We have issued common stock in respect of our derivative securities and accrued and unpaid dividends on our Series B Preferred Stock in the past and expect to do so in the future.
 If the prices at which our derivative securities are converted or exercised, or at which shares of common stock in lieu of accrued and unpaid dividends on our Series B Preferred Stock in the past and expect to do so in the future.
-If the prices at which our derivative securities are converted or exercised, or at which shares of common stock in lieu of accrued and unpaid dividends on our Series B Preferred Stock and unpaid dividends on our Series B of common stock in lieu of accrued and unpaid dividends on our Series B or unpaid the price at which you made your investment, immediate dilution of the value of your investment will occur.
+If the prices at which our derivative securities are converted or exercised, or at which shares of common stock in lieu of accrued and unpaid dividends on our Series B Preferred Stock are issued, are lower than the price at which you made your investment, immediate dilution of the value of your investment will occur.
 Our issuance of shares of common stock under these circumstances will also reduce your voting power.
 In addition, sales of a substantial number of shares of common stock.
 As a result, you could experience a significant decline in the value of your investment as a result of both the actual and potential issuance of shares of our common stock.